dmgroenewegen/tudscheduler/README.md

 # Todo's
  - [ ] Make an export/import to/from csv so you can edit and continue on another computer, or so you can edit in excel
- - [ ] Ability to schedule for multiple years
- - [ ] Make it easier (code wise) to switch between years and or study
+ - [ ] Try to integrate the TU Delft API